scikit-video/scikit-video/doc/benchmarks.rst

 To be useful in any project, we would like to approach real-time performance.
 Some algorithms implemented may not be able to achieve this (exhaustive search algorithms, for example), but we still set our goals high!

-All tests computed for scikit-video v1.1.1
+All tests computed for scikit-video v1.1.1 *(historical data from 2018; updated benchmarks planned for a future release)*

 Reading speed
 -------------